Labor Market Information

-ADP’s Small Business Report, which further synthesizes the small business landscape, shows that most of the 110,000 jobs gain came from the “Very Small” businesses (1-19 employees) accounting for 60,000 of the added jobs.
-The remainder of the job gains came from the small businesses that employ 20-49.
+ADP’s Small Business Report, which further synthesizes the small business landscape, shows that the 32,000 jobs gain was driven mostly by the “Very Small” businesses (1-19 employees) which increased by 21,000 jobs, while “Other Small” businesses (20-49 employees) increased by 12,000 jobs.

 Sources: ADP; U.S. Bureau of Labor Statistics; Tennessee Department of Labor & Workforce Development

-You can read The CFO Survey Q4 2020 in full here.
+You can read the full Brookings analysis here.

 Consumer Price Index / Inflation Rates

 The national inflation rate from February 2020 to February 2021 is 1.7%.
 This rate is slightly higher than the 1.4% rate for January 2020 to January 2021.
 Last year, the national inflation rate was 2.3% for February 2019 to February 2020.